-Has each inspector and program manager fulfilled training requirements?
-(See Guidelines 5 Appendix C for requirements) Chapter 4.3
+- Has each inspector and program manager fulfilled training requirements?
+(See Guidelines Appendix C for requirements) Chapter 4.3

-- a.
+Yes = 5 No = 0 Needs Improvement = 1-4 - a.
 Completion of Required OQ Training before conducting inspection as lead - b.
 Completion of Required IMP Training before conducting inspection as lead - c.
 Root Cause Training by at least one inspector/program manager - d.
 Note any outside training completed - e.
 Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)

-A review of TQ Blackboard report found 14 individuals have completed the required basis courses and qualified hazardous liquid inspectors.
-Twelve inspectors are HL IMP qualified, five have completed the LNG course and six have completed the root cause course.
+TQ Blackboard report found 27 individuals have completed the required basis courses and qualified hazardous liquid inspectors.
+Twenty-one inspectors are HL IMP qualified and six have completed the root cause course.
+Sixteen inspectors are category I and three are category III.

-Did state records and discussions with state pipeline safety program manager indicate 5 adequate knowledge of PHMSA program and regulations?
+2 Did state records and discussions with state pipeline safety program manager indicate 5 adequate knowledge of PHMSA program and regulations?

-Yes, Kevin Speicher, Chief Safety and Reliability Division, has been the program manager for 10 years.
-He has completed all required courses at TQ and has over 27 years of experience in Gas & HL pipeline safety.
+Yes, Kevin Speicher, Chief Safety and Reliability Division, has been the program manager for 12 years.
+He has completed all required courses at TQ.
+Before coming to NY DPS, he worked in the gas industry and has over 28 years of experience in Gas & HL pipeline safety.

-3 General Comments: Info Only Info O
+3 General Comments: Info Only Info Only